PE39806/bailo-tests-and-experiments/README.md

 ```

 Create and populate your dotenv file(s) e.g. `.local.env`.
 You can get your `ACCESS_KEY` and `SECRET_KEY` from the Authentication tab within Bailo's Settings.
+`URL` points to a Bailo instance you wish to connect to for running the scripts.

 ```console
 $ cat .local.env